What is Digital CBTe and who is it for?

 Evaluating Digital CBTe

-We are seeking volunteers to help us to test Digital CBTe as we need to learn more about its effects.
-We are also seeking health professionals and services who are interested in Digital CBTe to help us with our research and to pilot Digital CBTe.
-In both cases please be patient as we may not have availability to participate at this time, but we will keep your details for future research.
+We are seeking people with binge eating, health professionals and services who are interested in Digital CBTe to help us with our research and to pilot Digital CBTe.
+In all cases please be patient as we may not have availability to include your participation at this time, but we will keep your details for future research.
 Please contact us if you are interested: credoenquiries@psych.ox.ac.uk

 Further reading